 Trading in resource currencies such as AUD/USD and USD/CAD is also popular, as the valuation of these currencies with those of other resource-producing nations such as the New Zealand dollar (ZND), Norwegian krona (NOK) and South African rand (ZAR) tend to be influenced by commodity prices.
 These represent a significant part of the goods traded by these countries.
 Note that CAD and NOK tend to be more sensitive to energy prices, AUD and NZD to metal and grain prices and ZAR to precious metal prices.

 USD and JPY tend to be seen as more defensive currencies.
-Because of their low interest rates, investors tend to borrow money at lower rates in these countries and try to earn higher returns elsewhere, in what is widely known as carry trade.
+Because of their low interest rates, investors tend to borrow money at lower rates in these countries and try to earn higher returns elsewhere, in what is widely known as a carry trade.
 In times when investors are interested in taking on risk, the carry trade increases and capital flows out of USD and JPY into other currencies.
 When fear increases and investors become more risk averse, they tend to sell off their riskier assets and pay back their USD and JPY based loans.

+There are two main types of participants within the commodity market; hedgers and speculators.
 Hedgers are those who want to lock in a price for a product that they intend to deliver or use at a future point in time.
 For example, a farmer about to plant wheat may want to lock in a price for when they deliver it in September, while a baker needing wheat for June may want to lock in their price before that for planning and budgeting purposes.
-This category tends to be dominated by industry participants.
+This financial market tends to be dominated by industry participants.